Courses

 • Partners who want to show up with confidence, calm, and real tools for support

-• NYC families who want to feel ready and a little excited for pregnancy, labor, delivery, and postpartum
+• NYC families who want to feel ready — and a little excited — for everything ahead

 Notes for Your Visit

-This is a grownups-only childbirth class.
-We recommend arranging childcare so you can fully focus and enjoy the experience.
+This is an adults-only class — we recommend arranging childcare so you can fully focus and enjoy the experience.

-Tina Goldstein is a postpartum doula, certified breastfeeding counselor, pediatric sleep consultant and mom, who has provided nonjudgmental, one-on-one support and education to hundreds of new parents from pregnancy through the 4th trimester (and beyond).
-Additionally, she teaches perinatal yoga and newborn care workshops, and facilitates New Parents Support Groups at Brooklyn Flow in Park Slope.
-Tina's support enriches her clients’ lives by offering tools for better physical and mental health while building confidence as parents during this profoundly transitional time.
+Tina is a postpartum doula, certified breastfeeding counselor, pediatric sleep consultant, and mom who has supported hundreds of new parents from pregnancy through the fourth trimester and beyond.
+She also teaches perinatal yoga and facilitates New Parent Support Groups at Brooklyn Flow in Park Slope.
+Tina meets families exactly where they are — with warmth, practicality, and zero judgment.

 Who This Class Is For